MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-migrate-onpremises-database.md

 ## Backup to file and copy to VM and restore

 Use this method when you cannot use the Deploy a SQL Server Database to a Microsoft Azure VM wizard either because you are migrating to a version of SQL Server prior to SQL Server 2014 or your backup file is larger than 1 TB.
+If your backup file is larger than 1 TB, you must stripe it becuase the maximum size of a VM disk is 1 TB.
 Use the following general steps to migrate a user database using this manual method:
 1. Perform a full database backup to an on-premises location.
 2. Create or upload a virtual machine with the version of SQL Server desired.
 3. Provision the virtual machine using the steps in [Provisioning a SQL Server Virtual Machine on Azure](../virtual-machines-provision-sql-server/#SSMS).